PauseAI/pauseai-website/src/posts/vacancies.md

 ---
-title: Open Volunteer Vacancies for PauseAI
+title: Open (Volunteer) Vacancies for PauseAI
-description: If you want to join PauseAI,
+description: Jobs & volunteer positions at PauseAI
 ---

 - We're doing all of this as **volunteers**, and we need more help.